Internal linking means the links between the pages on your website. This is a part of SEO that many people ignore, yet it is VERY powerful.

 I analyzed the internal link structure of the site to my homepage, and this is what I found:

 The screenshot is from a piece of software I created to analyze internal link structure of a site.
-NOTE: This software IS NOT currently available to buy.
+NOTE: This software IS NOT available to buy.

 What you see there are the number of links using a particular anchor text together with the anchor text used.
 I have blurred out two of the anchor texts to protect the site.